-I am an early-career archivist living in Austin, Texas, focused on responsible collecting and access practices for vulnerable cultural heritage materials.
-Like so many in Austin, I’m a relatively recent arrival, having moved here in 2013.
+I am an archivist living in Austin, Texas, focused on responsible collecting and access practices for vulnerable cultural heritage materials.
+I’ve lived in Austin since 2013.

 I grew up in the suburbs of Minneapolis, in a typical white, middle class, liberal Lutheran home.
 I attended a Spanish immersion elementary and middle school which exposed me to Latin American culture and history early in life.
 This background led me to study medieval Spanish history while a student at Macalester College in St. Paul.